-The problem arises when you use too many weak or poor adverbs that have better alternatives.
+The problem arises when you use too many adverbs that probably have better alternatives.

 When you learn to identify these problem adverbs, you can delete or replace them without much effort.